|

 in an engaging, meaningful manner.
 I took the steps necessary to become an Ordained Clergy

-Person so I could be a Reverend, officiating at wedding ceremonies.
+Person so I could officiate at wedding ceremonies.

 I allow, and even encourage, the bride and